rjrdelatorre/ai-case-study/README.md

 ### How is your company performing relative to competitors in the same field?

-Although there are not really any commercial measurements to assess, it is highlyl impressive that BioCam has demonstrated the ability to integrate AI into its software at a reliable enough level to conduct clinical trials and seek FDA approval.
+Although there are not really any commercial measurements to assess, it is highly impressive that BioCam has demonstrated the ability to integrate AI into its software at a reliable enough level to conduct clinical trials and seek FDA approval.
 Already this sets it apart from the competition, and sets the company up to redefine the capsule endoscopy space.
 As noted above, BioCam is outperforming the competition by key technical measures.

 The competitors are likely concerned by BioCam's technical superiority and lower price.